 An extremely popular form of single storey extension, this form of home renovation is the type you’ll find in most interior design magazines and blogs.
 That’s because it beautifully takes in the fashion for the large open-plan dining room, kitchen and seating area, with glass sliding doors to extend the space out into the garden too.
 This type of extension gives a house a more communal feeling, with the family able to spend more time together in the one space.

 This type of extension is particularly popular with owners of older Victorian and Georgian tenements, which often tend to have the side alleyway ‘wasted space'.
 Often regarded as the least expensive form of house extension, it adds just a few metres to the kitchen width, but this should be sufficient to transform a small dark kitchen into an attractive kitchen-diner.
 Skylights or glazed ceiling are often used with this type of extension to allow natural light into the room.

-To maximise ground floor potential in your home it’s possible to have a wrap-around extension built.
-This type of renovation project involves using the side of the property as well as the back – hence the name because the additional space ‘wraps around’ the property.
-It means you get the benefit of extra space without having to use up too much of your precious back garden.
-It’s particularly popular with owners of older Victorian and Georgian tenements (which tends to have the side alleyway ‘wasted space’ and which, as we’ve already mentioned above, is perfect for adding on extra room).
-Planning permission is usually required with this type of extension.
+To maximise ground floor potential of your home, it is possible to have a wrap-around extension built.
+This type of home renovation project involves using both the side and the back of the property, with the additional space ‘wrapping around’ the house.
+It means you get the benefit of extra space without having to use up too much of your garden.
+You could create a stylish deVOL inspired kitchen or a bright living room with sliding glass doors and roof lights.

 By far, the most popular use for a home extension today is to extend the back of a property into a communal kitchen/dining space, while utilising garden space by ‘bringing the outdoors in.’
 But other uses include an additional bedroom, games room, play room, home office and gym.
 What would you use yours for?